The Storybook Tradition

 The series very clearly borrows from the visual style of early- to mid-20th-century children’s entertainment, both storybooks and animation.

-The backgrounds tend to be static and highly detailed, while the characters themselves have simple designs.
+The show’s backgrounds tend to be static and highly detailed, while the characters themselves have simple designs and flat coloring.

 The masterful music of the series mimics styles popular in the early part of the 1900s.

 Just like the Little Golden Books, on the surface, Over the Garden Wall is a bright, happy kids’ show where the stakes are not very high.
 But under the surface, there is a prevailing darkness and even a sense of dread and terror.